jimmy-zx/marsemu/README.md

 # MARSEMU

+X11 virtual framebuffer with keyboard input for cross-debugging.

-A project to emulate MARS's bitmap display and keyboard.
+A project to emulate [MARS](https://courses.missouristate.edu/kenvollmar/mars/)'s bitmap display and keyboard.

 Tested under x86 and qemu-mips.